kusumahendra/laracatalyze/README.md

 $ php artisan lara:rebuild
 ```
 6. enter 'y' or 'n' in every question on migrate process (all 'y' is recommended)
+7. create subdomain and point to /public folder
-7. your apps is ready to use
+8. your apps is ready to use on your subdomain

 ## Important Notes
 * admin section can be accessed under /admin